Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 If you offered a lead magnet somewhere on your website in exchange for collecting email addresses, you should engage those visitors with a retargeting email.

-They’re at the awareness phase of your sales funnel now, but they could turn into paying customers if you retarget them with a clever follow-up email.
+They’re at the awareness phase of your sales funnel now, but if you retarget them with a follow-up email, they could turn into paying customers.

 You now know the main reasons why you should implement email retargeting.
 Here are some email retargeting best practices to get you started.